DevAmirul/p-router/README.md

 ## Request:

-framework's Devamirul\PhpMicro\core\Foundation\Application\Request class provides an object-oriented way to interact with the current HTTP request being handled by your application as well as retrieve the input that were submitted with the request.
+Framework's Request class provides an object-oriented way to interact with the current HTTP request being handled by your application as well as retrieve the input that were submitted with the request.

 #### Accessing The Request:

-You can get request instance through the request helper function.
+You can get request instance through the request helper function:

 ```php
 // Get all input data.